-Are you passionate about sustainability, equity, or community engagement?
+Are you passionate about community planning issues?
 Do you want to go to work every day knowing you’re making a difference?

 CivicSpark offers a unique opportunity to gain professional experience and leadership skills while creating a lasting impact in local communities.
-Whether you’re passionate about climate resilience, affordable housing, sustainable transportation, or social equity, you will gain direct technical experience and build a robust network in your field.
+Whether you’re passionate about disaster preparedness and response, water, natural resource management, housing, economic development, transportation and infrastructure, parks and recreation, public health and community engagement or related issues, you will gain direct technical experience and build a robust network in your field.

 As AmeriCorps members, all CivicSpark Fellows focus on: